RichXan/richxan/README.md

 -->
 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Formula 1 :racing_car:, Memes, Anime, Movies 🎥, Genshin Impact 🎮, Amateur Photography 📸
+- 💬 Talk to me about Life, Valorant, Movies 🎥, Amateur Photography 📸